micheldiemer/ReactNative_MoviesAndMe/00-Installation.md

 ## Commandes de Yarn

 - `yarn add` : ajouter un module pour le projet courant
-- `yarn bin` : displays the location of the yarn bin folder.
+- `yarn bin` : affiche la liste des modules exécutables
 - `yarn info -A` : informations
 - `yarn remove` : remove a package that will no longer be used in your current package.
-- `yarn upgrade` : upgrade packages to their latest version based on the specified range.
+- `yarn up` : upgrade packages to their latest version based on the specified range.
-- `yarn cache clean [--all}]` : clean the cache
+- `yarn cache clean [--all]` : clean the cache
-- `yarn autoclean` : voir la [doc](https://classic.yarnpkg.com/en/docs/cli/autoclean)
 - `yarn set version stable`: met à jour yarn

 ## Démarrage rapide avec expo